 LogmeOnce is another completely-free password managing software although it does come with a professional and ultimate version at $12 and $39 each per year.
 The free version offers numerous features photo login options, two-factor authentication, cross-device sync, password strength determination, secure password share, biometrics, and a digital wallet.
 The free version even offers the option of adding a beneficiary who can, in turn, control the account in case the first user loses control.
 Users can choose to create a master password or a passwordless account.
 LogmeOnce can even help track a stolen device by determining where data is located and taking a photo of someone trying to log in.

 The form-filling option has limited usability, and some of the two-factor authentication options may cost you some money.
 While LogmeOnce is available for Windows, Mac, Android, it is still waiting for Apple’s approval to get into iOS.

 8. Zoho Vault

-Zoho supports Windows, Mac, iOS, Android and runs on Chrome, Safari and Firefox browsers.
-There is a free version available, but since the software is created with the intention for team use, it comes at a base price of $0.90 per user per year.
-The software does all the syncing for its user across all desktop, mobile or laptop devices without any extra cost for the sync.
+Zoho supports Windows, Mac, iOS, Android and runs on Chrome, Safari, and Firefox browsers.
+There is a free version available, but since the software is created with the intention of team use, it comes at a base price of $0.90 per user per year.
+The software does all the syncing for its use across all desktop, mobile, or laptop devices without any extra cost for the sync.
 Other than this, Zoho also offers up features like two-factor authentication but has no digital wallet.